APPLICATIONS FOR FAB ACADEMY NODES ARE CLOSED FOR 2018 CYCLE.

 - All Fab Labs fill the form to become a Fab Academy NODE.

-- Node’s applications will be reviewed by Supernodes in order to assess their suitability to offer the program > Application does not mean Acceptance automatically.
+- Node’s applications will be reviewed by senior Instructors (mentors) in order to assess their suitability to offer the program > Application does not mean Acceptance automatically.

 - Fab Labs will receive written confirmation of participation and will be added to the listed of active Nodes on the website and the student’s application form.

-- MOU (Memorandum of Understanding): Fab Labs will receive an MOU stating the basic requirements of the program, and the responsibilities and roles of the local team; which they must send back signed in a period of 1 week.
+- MOU (Memorandum of Understanding): Fab Labs will receive an MOU stating the basic requirements of the program, and the responsibilities and roles of the local team.

 DEADLINES FOR APPLICATION

-Applications for Fab Labs to become Fab Academy Nodes open in early September and close on November 30th, every year.
+Applications for Fab Labs to become Fab Academy Nodes open from September to November, every year.

 Once the Nodes filled their application and are accepted to run the course, their Instructors may be asked to undergo an application process to assess their skills and decide the level of “independence” to face the course alone.